Hindu genealogy registers at Haridwar: Description

-In modern-times, some families have become estranged from or lost-connection with their ancestral family-priest, thus there are members stationed on the twelve ghats to assist pilgrims with finding their familial panda.
-To do-so, the inquiring individual must know what ancestral habitation their ancestors originally inhabited.
+In modern times, some families have become estranged from, or lost connection, with their ancestral family-priest, thus there are members stationed on the twelve ghats to assist pilgrims with finding their familial panda.
+To do so, the inquiring individual must know what ancestral habitation their ancestors originally inhabited.
 Due to a lack of computerized records or a local registry, the search for the correct priest of a particular individual family could take weeks.
-The family-priests of Haridwar have arranged themselves into so-called "firms", which are based upon on particular Indian subcontinental states, districts, and villages, that they service.
+The family priests of Haridwar have arranged themselves into so-called "firms", which are based upon particular Indian subcontinental states, districts, and villages that they service.
 There are around 2,500 pandas still in-service at Haridwar, whilst others estimate there are only around 300.
 Another estimate states that there are 45,000 pandas operating out of their homes in Haridwar.
-Yet another figure given is 2,000.
-After an individual locates their particular panda, they can consult them, state their individual position and status within the family, and also have the option of updating the record with unrecorded and more recent births, marriages, and deaths within the family, which can assist future generations seeking out the information.
-However, visitors are not allowed to modify existing records in-order to maintain their authenticity.
-After the panda updates the record, the individual is asked by the panda to sign the record.
-Signatures on the records can be in the form of a thumb-print or a handwritten signature.
-Sweets are given to the visitor to bring-back home for the family and a mandatory donation is deposited in a plate that is brought out.
+Yet another figure is 2,000.
+After an individual locates their particular panda they can consult them, state their individual position and status within the family, and also have the option of updating the record with unrecorded and recent births, marriages, and deaths within the family, which can assist future generations seeking out the information.
+However, visitors are not allowed to modify existing records in order to maintain their authenticity.
+After the panda updates the record, the individual is asked by the panda to sign it Signatures on the records can be in the form of a thumb-print or a handwritten signature.
+Sweets are given to the visitor to bring back home for the family and a mandatory donation is deposited in a plate that is brought out.

-Furthermore, diasporic Indians have also utilized the records to find out information on their family-history.
-The records are also utilized in court-cases in India, especially regarding family and property disputes.
-However, the panda must stay neutral as they are viewed as being the patron of both sides of the family in-dispute with one another.
+Furthermore, diasporic Indians have also utilized the records to find out information on their family history.
+The records are also utilized in court cases in India, especially regarding family and property disputes.
+However, the panda must stay neutral, as they are viewed as the patron of both sides of the family.

-The availability of records depend upon the varna-status of the family.
-Records for families of Brahmin, Kshatriya, and Vaishya origin go back to earlier periods, however the records of scheduled-caste families only go back around 150-years.
-This is due to the upper-castes not allowing scheduled-caste persons from leaving their villages to go on pilgrimages, they were also limited in their travelling-potential by poverty.
-For example, only in the last 100–150 years have people from the Meghwals and Regars castes started being able to travel to Haridwar to record their family-details.
+The availability of records depends upon the varna-status of the family.
+Records for families of Brahmin, Kshatriya, and Vaishya origin go back to earlier periods, however the records of scheduled-caste families only go back around 150 years.
+This is due to the upper castes not allowing scheduled-caste persons from leaving their villages to go on pilgrimages, they were also limited in their travelling potential by poverty.
+For example, only in the last 100–150 years have people from the Meghwals and Regars castes started being able to travel to Haridwar to record their family details.